perception801/portfolio-kami/contact.md

 feature-img: "img/color.png"
 ---

 Questions?
 Comments?
-Just want to say hi?
+Just want to say Hi?
 Please enter your name and email address in the form below.
 Thanks for stopping by!

 <form action="https://getsimpleform.com/messages?form_api_token=8acc03a659276d30445e521bccbdc9c9" method="post">
   <!-- the redirect_to is optional, the form will redirect to the referrer on submission -->